lbaile21/LastAliveTerminal/README.md

 This project aims to be usable by everyone.
 Accessibility is treated as a first-class concern rather than an afterthought; the guidelines below apply to both code contributions and documentation changes.

+### Principles

+A few ideas inform the more specific guidance that follows:

+- **Semantics over decoration.** The accessibility tree is the source of truth; visual styling should reinforce it, not replace it.
+- **Progressive enhancement.** Core functionality should work without JavaScript, custom controls, or pointer input wherever practical.
+- **User preferences are inputs.** Reduced motion, forced colors, text spacing overrides, and zoom level are signals to respect, not bugs to paper over.
+- **Parity, not separate paths.** Avoid "accessible alternatives" that diverge from the main experience; fix the main experience instead.

 ### Contributor Checklist